 The college bookstore is located in the Student Union Building and handles textbooks, Bibles, commentaries, concordances, dictionaries, and other books of value in building a Christian worker's library.
-The bookstore also sells stationery supplies, Gospel recordings, songbooks, college souvenirs and gift.
+The bookstore also sells stationery supplies, Gospel recordings, songbooks, college souvenirs and gifts.
+Bookstore purchases shall be aon a cash basis.